reearth/reearth-web/src/components/molecules/Visualizer/README.md

 ## How to add a new engine?

-Create a new component in the `engine` directory.
+Create a new component in the `engine` directory, and add the new engine to `engines` in `engine/index.tsx`.
 Note that all engine components must accept `EngineProps` and expose `engineRef` as ref.
 That is all.
 The rest of the Visualizer should work without any changes.